victor-smirnov/memoria-site/content/en/docs/overview/accel/index.md

 While raw DDR5 DRAM access latency is around 25-40 ns, the full system latency, or the time needed to move data through the memory hierarchy, is around 75 ns, that is more than 2 times higher.
 These numbers don't take into account virtual memory effects like TLB misses, which may again push the system latency up several times.

 Inter-core communication is mostly done via caches and coherency traffic.
 One way latencies may be from 5 ns for two *virtual* cores (SMT) to [hundreds os nanoseconds](https://chipsandcheese.com/2023/11/07/core-to-core-latency-data-on-large-systems) in case of multiple sockets.
 Average latency is pretty high -- around dozens of nanoseconds.
 What is the worst, it that those numbers may be significantly higher when all cores start talking to each other.
-Performance may be minuscule if underling Network-on-a-Chip (NoC) can't handle this coherency traffic gracefully.
+Performance may be minuscule if underling Network-on-Chip (NoC) can't handle this coherency traffic gracefully.
 Even garbage collection via atomic reference counting may be a pathological case for these type of memory architectures.

 Existing Linux-compatible OoOE multicore CPUs, despite currently being the best way to run latency-sensitive workloads like databases, symbolic reasoners, constraint solvers, etc, aren't really being optimized for that.
 Slow inter-core communication makes them not that suitable for fine-grained *dynamic parallelizm*.